kushagra67414/HTML-Css/README.md

 `_In this project all possible syntax and tags are used using HTML and CSS which are neccessary to work on a website._`

+## DAY : Tuesday

+>Progress tag in HTML
+  * The <progress> tag represents the completion progress of a task.
+  * ATTRIBUTES ARE : Value and Max
+>Use of LABEL tag with Progress.